snolroy/MandiantAzureHowto/README.md

 3- Install Terraform following the steps described in the following link: https://learn.hashicorp.com/tutorials/terraform/install-cli

- Those steps are for Mac users.
+ The steps described in the previous link is for Mac users.
 You might need to change the OS and install appropriate version.

 4- Go to your terminal once Terraform is installed and issue the following commands :